ProjectsFromB/Selenium-Tor/README.md

-Selenium & Tor runs Selenium on the Tor Network.
+Selenium-Tor runs Selenium on the Tor Network.

 Allows you to do things such as: